-- Whenever there's a CA server out there which decides to respond to a search request, that's a PV! - iocCore responds to "{record}.{field}" searches if - the {record} is for a record on this IOC, - and the {field} is an accessible field of that record, - or it's the pseudo-field "RTYP" (record type). - So (almost) every field of every record is a PV. - But you can implement your own CA server based on the CAS library (for C++), and then you decide when to respond! - This used to be important when iocCore only ran on vxWorks, so the 'portable' CAS lib was used to serve data from Linux, Win32, VMS, ...
+- Whenever there's a CA server out there which decides to respond to a search request, that's a PV! - iocCore responds to "{record}.{field}" searches if - the {record} is for a record on this IOC, - and the {field} is an accessible field of that record, - or it's the pseudo-field "RTYP" (record type). - So every field of every record is a PV. - But you can implement your own CA server based on the CAS library (for C++), or the pcaspy wrapper for Python, and then you decide when to respond!